8 Foods That Help Heartburn

 3. Fruits and Vegetables

 Almost all fruits and vegetables reduce stomach acid.
 Root vegetables and green vegetables are high in fiber.
 Foods that are fibrous make you feel full, cutting down on overeating that may contribute to heartburn.
+With a few exceptions, fruits and vegetables are some of the best foods for heartburn.

 However, some fruits and vegetables can cause heartburn.
 Garlic can cause heartburn and upset stomach in those who don’t regularly experience gastrointestinal issues.
 Those who do may have increased symptoms when eating garlic.
 Onions stimulate acid production which can lead to heartburn.
 Both garlic and onions are stronger when raw, but some still experience heartburn after eating them cooked.

-Citrus fruits, like grapefruit and orange, are high acidity foods.
+Citrus fruits, like grapefruit and orange, are high-acidity foods.
 This acid can relax the esophageal sphincter and cause heartburn.
 Tomato-based foods, like marinara sauce and ketchup, are also high in acid.

 Eat these fruits and vegetables: Sweet potatoes, carrots, beets, asparagus, broccoli, and green beans